Techtonica/curriculum/career/conflict-resolution.md

 - The only reactions are fight or flight for conflict resolution
 - The point of conflict resolution is to win

-### Group Practice

-#### Practice Session 1 (Slide 8)

-We are going to read through this scenario and practice with some role play.
-(READ SCENARIO in slide 8) Groups of 3 – one person will play the role of Missy, one person will play her manager, and the third person will be the observer.
-Decide who will be who….

-Missy's prompt: it’s after the meeting you are going to talk with your manager about what happened (show previous slide for help)

-Manager's prompt: You will play the role you think the manager might play – you can respond well, or poorly, to Missy – the choice is yours.

-Observers: You are an invisible observer.
-If you see Missy struggling or stumbling, you are the only person who can call a time out and provide her with some coaching/advice.

-Ready?
-You get 3 minutes to practice.
-Let’s go!

-Then Debrief with the groups.
-Then have them switch roles.

-#### Practice Session 2 (Slide 10)

-Talk through each of the do’s and don’ts
-Now I would like you to stand and face your Brother or Sister.
-First, I would like you to display to each other an example of closed body language.
-How do you feel about the communication?
-Now display an example of open body language and eye contact.
-How do you feel about that communication?
-Sample correct responses from the group may include:

-- Open arms vs. closed arms
-- Smiling vs. frowning
-- Eye contact vs. non eye contact

-#### Practice Session 3 (Slide 12)

-Try reading "I can't wait to go to work today"
-...out loud like you are excited.
-Now try nervous.
-And mad.
-Isn’t it interesting how the same sentence can take on different meanings just based on the emotions you are using when talking?
-Now, say the sentence out loud emphasizing the word “I”.
-Next try emphasizing “work”.
-And “today”.
-See how the sentence means different things when you emphasize different words?

 ### Independent Practice